July jobs report: U.S. has added a million jobs in Trump's first six months

 The job market continues to be one of the main strengths of the U.S. economy.
 July was the 82nd consecutive month of job growth.

 But wage growth is sluggish.
-Wages grew only 2.5% in July.
+Wages grew only 2.5% in July compared with a year earlier.
 The Federal Reserve would like to see wage growth kick up to 3.5%.

+"There's still questions about when we're going to see that spike" in wages, said Chris Gaffney, president of Everbank World Markets.
+"Are we going to see more wage increases for U.S. workers?"

 The United States has added 1.07 million jobs during Trump's six months in office.
-Of course, he isn't entirely responsible for the job market's wins and losses.
+Of course, he isn't entirely responsible for the job market.
 A slew of factors throughout the economy affect hiring decisions.

 The good economic news comes days after Trump endorsed an immigration plan aimed at lowering the number of foreign-born workers by designing a skills-based system to determine who gets into the United States.
 Last year, there were 27 million foreign-born workers in the United States.